kshitijshrivastava1903/Facial_Expression_Recognition_OpenCV/README.md

 <h2>A brief dicussion of Convolutional Neural Networks:</h2>

-<p>In neural networks, Convolutional neural network (ConvNets or CNNs) is one of the main categories to do images recognition, images classifications.
-Objects detections, recognition faces etc., are some of the areas where CNNs are widely used.
+<p>In neural networks, Convolutional neural network (ConvNets or CNNs) is one of the main categories for image recognition, image classifications, object detection, face recognition, etc. These are some of the areas where CNNs are widely used.
 CNN's work on the principle of extracting low-level features in the earlier layers, like edges in the image, to more complex features in the deeper layers using complex mathematical operations (called convolving) on the pixel values of the given image using mathematical entities called filters.</p>

 <img src="https://miro.medium.com/proxy/1*XbuW8WuRrAY5pC4t-9DZAQ.jpeg"/>

 Convolutional Neural Networks have 2 main components:
 <ol>
-  <li><b>Feature learning:</b> you can see convolution, ReLU,Pooling layer phases here.
-Edges,shades,lines,curves, in this Feature learning step are get extracted.</li>
+  <li><b>Feature learning:</b>We see convolution, ReLU,Pooling layer phases here.
+Edges,shades,lines,curves, in this feature learning step get extracted.</li>
-  <li><b>Classification</b>:you see Fully Connected(FC) layer in this phase.
-They will assign a probability for the object on the image being what the algorithm predicts it is.</li>
+  <li><b>Classification</b>:We see Fully Connected(FC) layer in this phase.
+They will assign a probability for the object on the image according to what our CNN model predicts.</li>
  </ol>
-For more detailed information on CNNs refer to this <a href=https://medium.com/@purnasaigudikandula/a-beginner-intro-to-convolutional-neural-networks-684c5620c2ce>link</a>
+For more detailed information on CNNs refer to this <a href=https://medium.com/@purnasaigudikandula/a-beginner-intro-to-convolutional-neural-networks-684c5620c2ce>link.</a>

 <h2>Our model:</h2>
 <img src="model.png"/>